rainats/youtube_data_api/README.md

 --How to run the code--

-1. Run the file 'main.py' in the folder 'src' using the command 'python main.py' from terminal.
+1. Run the file 'main.py' in the folder 'src' using the command 'python main.py' from terminal (NOTE : Use your own client_secret.json file.
+Not included in github with this project.
+Path to file can be altered in api_call.py file)
 2. You will be asked to click on a link to authorize the application in order to access the required YouTUbe data.
  - Click on the url provided.
  - Login using your youtube/email account (NOTE : You will be allowed access only if your email ID has been authorised by the developer.